Learning Latent Space Dynamics with Model-Form Uncertainties: A Stochastic Reduced-Order Modeling Approach: Formulation for Learning Latent Space Dynamics on Nonlinear Manifolds

 We now target complex physics-based models governed by systems of nonlinear partial differential equations.
 After spatial discretisation, the dynamical-system model for the problem of interest can be expressed in semi-discrete form as

-where $\mathbf{f}: \mathbb{R}^N \rightarrow \mathbb{R}^N$ maps the system state to its time derivative and $\bfs_0 \in \mathbb{R}^N$ is a given initial condition.
-In the general case where $\mathbf{f}(\bfs)$ is non-polynomial, variable transformations may be introduced that promote a system structure that is more amenable to projection-based approximation.
-This procedure is often referred to as \emph{lifting} \cite{doi:10.1137/14097255X, Kramer2019, Qian2020, Ghattas2021}.
-It has been demonstrated in \cite{Gu2011} that many engineering systems are characterized by nonlinear terms that may be lifted to linear-quadratic form:
+where $\mathbf{f}: \mathbb{R}^N \rightarrow \mathbb{R}^N$ maps the system state $\bfs$ (with values in $\mathbb{R}^{N}$) to its time derivative and $\bfs_0 \in \mathbb{R}^N$ is a given initial condition.
+In the general case where $\mathbf{f}$ is non-polynomial, variable transformations may be introduced that promote a system structure that is more amenable to projection-based approximation.
+This procedure is often referred to as \emph{lifting} and was described in \cite{doi:10.1137/14097255X, Kramer2019, Qian2020, Ghattas2021}.
+It has been demonstrated in \cite{Gu2011} that many engineering systems are characterized by nonlinear terms that may be lifted to a linear-quadratic form:

-where $\otimes$ denotes the Kronecker product.
-By incorporating nonlinear state approximation \eqref{eqn: nonlinear_rep} into the above equation and applying a Galerkin projection, an approximation of the latent dynamics with polynomial structure is obtained:
+where $\otimes$ denotes the Kronecker product\footnote{The Kronecker product is defined as an operation on two matrices of arbitrary size.
+In our case, the matrix $\bfs$ consists of a single column representing the system state.
+Acknowledging the slight abuse of notation, the Kronecker product $\bfs \otimes \bfs$ can be viewed as vectorization of the outer product.}, $[A] \in \mathbb{R}^{N\times N}$, and $[H] \in \mathbb{R}^{N\times N^2}$.
+By incorporating the nonlinear state approximation \eqref{eqn: nonlinear_rep} into the above equation, and applying a Galerkin projection, an approximation of the latent dynamics with polynomial structure is obtained: